eWorkspace365/m365-landingzone/README.md

 | Work profile settings | Required password type | 6 |
 | Work profile settings | Prevent reuse of previous passwords | 10 |

- Certificate Profile

-Not used in scope at this moment.

- Wi-Fi Profile

-Renewi’s is to pre-configure WiFi setting for users that uses Android devices.

-Go Home > Devices > Android > Configuration Profiles:

-Create profile name: AND-DEV-CFG-WiFi-“SSID” and configure the settings

 **Compliance Policies**